jamiebutterworth2016/machine-learning/unsupervised-learning.md

 # Unsupervised learning
 Use to split data into groups based on their values.\
 The model does not name the outputted group (unlabelled).
-We name the group.
+We name the group.\
+Requires two columns for X and y axis on 2D plot.

 | Issue date (Input) | Mileage (Input) | Class (Output) |
 | ------------------ | --------------- | -------------- |